Ye vs. the People

 "Ye vs. the People" is a song by American rapper Kanye West.
 It stars a guest appearance from fellow rapper T.I., with him being credited as the People.
-The song was solely produced by West, who co-wrote it with T.I. and due to the work of the Four Tops being sampled, Lamont Dozier, and Brian and Eddie Holland were credited as songwriters.
+The song was solely produced by West, who co-wrote it with T.I., and due to the work of the Four Tops being sampled, Lamont Dozier, Brian Holland, and Eddie Holland were credited as songwriters.
 Following a conversation West had about his support of Donald Trump with T.I. in the studio, the rappers recorded the song in April 2018.
 On April 27, 2018, it premiered via Power 106.
 The song was released for digital download and streaming as a standalone single by GOOD Music and Def Jam three days later.
 T.I. stated in July 2018 that he never believed West would release the song.
 A hip hop track, it contains a sample of the Four Tops' "7 Rooms of Gloom".

 The song sees West and T.I. engaging in a debate, with the rappers expressing their contrasting views on Trump.
 "Ye vs. the People" received mixed reviews from music critics, who were somewhat divided in their opinions towards the political nature of it.
 While they were often ambivalent about the performance of West that discusses politics, critical commentary around T.I.'s appearance was moderately positive and a few reviewers criticized the former's thought process for the song.
 It debuted at number 85 on the US Billboard Hot 100 in 2018, standing as the first time a track with T.I. as a performer reached the Hot 100 since 2014.